 You know Jill and Kathryn Hahn.
-You may not know them by name, but you probably know there work.
+You may not know them by name, but you probably know their work.
 And they’re okay with that.
 They’d rather their work speak for them.
 The pair initially met when Jill cast the actress in her film, Afternoon Delight, in 2013 and they haven’t stopped working together since.
 Jill then cast Kathryn in her award-winning series Transparent.
 And it would honestly take too long to list all the indie movies Kathryn has starred in, or the blockbusters she’s had a supporting role in.
 She is the epitome of what they call an indie darling.
 She has a sort of quiet power on screen where she completely immerses herself in her characters, to the point where her own identity gets lost.

 So needless to say, Kathryn and Jill make a great team and that point became no clearer when we sat down with them to discuss their latest project.

 So before you watch the show when it premieres May 12th, read their interview below:

 How did you guys come across this book and how did you decide it was going to be a TV show?